Skip to main content

 Common Pitfalls In CRM Implementation

-Even with careful planning, some common pitfalls can derail a CRM implementation project:
+Even with careful planning, some common pitfalls can derail a CRM implementation project.
+Following CRM best practices can help you avoid these challenges, but keep a careful eye on the issues below.

 Insufficient User Adoption: If users don’t see the value or find the system cumbersome, they won’t use it.
-This can be mitigated with thorough training and by involving users in the planning process.
+This can be mitigated with thorough training, by involving users in the planning process, or sending them this article with CRM statistics on usage, users, and benefits.

 Data Quality Issues: Poor data quality can lead to user frustration and incorrect insights.
 Ensure rigorous data cleanup and validation processes are in place.